 Filing online is the fastest way to not only file your taxes but also get your refund.
-And filing electronically is catching on—the IRS reported that as of May 2018, about 126,040,000 million tax returns were e-filed for tax year 2017.
+And filing electronically is catching on—the IRS reported that about 137,866,000 million tax returns were e-filed for tax year 2019.

-After choosing one of the approved tax programs and submitting your return through NETFILE, you’ll receive a confirmation number from the CRA.
-Keep this on hand if they need to contact you to for any clarifications.
+After choosing one of the approved tax programs (we recommend H&R Block) and submitting your return through NETFILE, you’ll receive a confirmation number from the CRA.
+Keep this on hand if they need to contact you for any clarifications.
 You don’t typically need to provide any receipts or other supporting documents unless the CRA asks to see them.
 Processing usually takes about 2-3 weeks if everything runs smoothly.

 Despite their similar names, EFILE is a different online system used by professional tax preparers who file to the CRA on your behalf.
 You can’t file your own taxes like this online, however your accountant can—read more on this below.